SAFEGUARDING/CHILD PROTECTION POLICY

 In the interests of safety and protection, staff and therapist one-to-one appointments with children and young people must be arranged for a time when there is more than one person in the building.

-Visitors should not be allowed entry to the building unless you are confident that it is safe to do so e.g. a volunteer or maintenance person.
+Visitors are not allowed entry to the building unless the concerned personnel are confident that it is safe to do so e.g. a maintenance person.

 Online Services

-The pandemic has changes how we deliver services.
-The use of video and telephone calls is temporary but necessary and will be reviewed as face-to-face delivery returns.
+The pandemic has changed how we deliver services.
+The use of video and telephone calls is a new way of working and is in addition to face-face delivery.

-Turn on privacy settings on accounts that are used to interact with children and young people
+Staff and therapists must turn on privacy settings on accounts that are used to interact with children and young people.

-Use MAF devices.
-If this is not possible gain authorisation from the Service Manager or Director in their absence to use a personal device.
+Staff and therapists must use MAF devices.
+If this is not possible gain authorisation from the Service Manager or Director in their absence, to use a personal device.
 A record of authorisation will be kept along with a note about who can see the communication.

 All communications with children and young people must be relevant to service delivery and delivered using age-appropriate language.